dchinmaya723-ux/-Home-Loan-Credit-Scorecard-End-to-End-Risk-Scoring-Model/README.md

 ## 💡 Key Business Insights

-- **Debt-to-Income Ratio (`DEBTINC`)** is the single most powerful predictor of home loan default (β = −0.91, p < 0.001).
+- **Debt-to-Income Ratio (`DEBTINC`)** is the single most powerful predictor of home loan default (β = −0.91, p < 0.001, IV = 0.174).
 Applicants with high DTI are significantly more likely to default — this aligns with real-world underwriting policy.
 - **Recent Credit Inquiries (`NINQ`)** is the second-strongest signal (β = −0.95, p < 0.001).
 A high inquiry count indicates either financial distress or aggressive credit-seeking behaviour — both red flags for lending.
 - **Loan Amount and Property Value** are statistically significant and negatively associated with default — larger loans tend to go to higher-quality borrowers or carry better collateral coverage.
 - **Derogatory Reports (`DEROG`)** produced a near-zero coefficient with p = 0.998, contributing no additional explanatory power once other variables are controlled for — likely due to multicollinearity with `DELINQ`.
 - **Years at Job (`YOJ`)** was not statistically significant at the 5% level (p = 0.179), suggesting employment tenure alone is not a strong standalone predictor in this dataset.
 - The scorecard assigns the **lowest point totals (highest risk)** to applicants with small loan amounts, low property values, high DTI, and many recent inquiries — fully consistent with credit underwriting intuition.
+- The **interactive dashboard** allows any user to score a hypothetical applicant in under 60 seconds by selecting bins from dropdown menus — no Stata or formula knowledge required.

 ---